Melioidosis: Others

-Several immunomodulating therapies are suggested to boost the human body immune function against the bacteria because the pathogenesis of melioidosis is thought to be contributed by defects in neutrophils.
+Several immunomodulating therapies are suggested to boost the human body's immune function against the bacteria because the pathogenesis of melioidosis is thought to be contributed by defects in neutrophils.
 The Royal Darwin Hospital 2014 guidelines recommended granulocyte colony-stimulating factor (G-CSF) as immunomodulating therapy for those with septic shock at 300 ug daily as soon as the bacteriological laboratory flag the culture as possibly Burkholderia pseudomallei.
 The main contraindication of starting (G-CSF) is a heart event.
-The G-CSF is continued for ten days depends on clinical response or a contraindication develops such as white cell count greater than >50,000 X106/litre.
+The G-CSF is continued for ten days depending on clinical response or a contraindication develops such as a white cell count greater than >50,000 X106/litre.

-Anti-PDI (programmed cell death) agents could be useful in melioidosis treatment especially for those with septic shock.
-This is because Burkholderia pseudomallei bacteria increases the expression of PDI-1 that regulates and inhibits the formation of T-cells that are essential for fighting against melioidosis.
+Anti-PDI (programmed cell death) agents could be useful in melioidosis treatment, especially for those with septic shock.
+This is because Burkholderia pseudomallei bacteria increase the expression of PDI-1 that regulates and inhibits the formation of T-cells that are essential for fighting against melioidosis.

 Prognosis

 In well-resourced settings, where the disease can be detected and treated early, the risk of death is 10%.
 In resource-poor settings, the risk of death from the disease is more than 40%.

 Recurrent melioidosis can occur either due to re-infection or relapse after the completion of eradication therapy.
 Re-infection is due to a new strain of B. pseudomallei bacteria.
 Meanwhile, relapse is due to failure to clear infections after the eradication therapy.
 Recurrent melioidosis is rare since 2014 due to improved antibiotic therapy and prolongation of the intensive phase of therapy as evident in Darwin Prospective Melioidosis Study.
 On the other hand, recrudescence are those who present with symptoms during the eradication therapy.
 Recrudescence rates may be improved by ensuring adherence to a full course of eradication therapy e.g. by reducing self-discharge against medical advice.

 Underlying medical conditions such as diabetes mellitus, chronic kidney disease, and cancer can worsen the long-term survival and disability of those who recover from infection.
 One of the complications of melioidosis is encephalomyelitis.
 It can cause quadriparesis (muscle weakness in all the limbs), partial flaccid paraparesis (muscle weakness of both legs), or foot drop.
-For those with previous melioidosis-associated bone and joint infections, complications such as sinus tract infection, bone and joint deformities with limited range of motion can occur.
+For those with previous melioidosis-associated bone and joint infections, complications such as sinus tract infection, bone, and joint deformities with limited range of motion can occur.